Mahesh6702/ARM-M-processor-F446RE-Drivers-Development/README.md

 ## 6.SPI_library
 Spi library contians funciton definitions for the funciton declare in the header file
 ## 7.I2C_library
-It contians defintions for the following API's mentioned in the I2C headerfile.
+It contians defintions for the PeripheralControl, Init, DeInit, MasterSendData API's mentioned in the I2C headerfile.
 ## 8.Projects